Hyperboreae Undae

 Stereographic projection map showing the density distribution of dune fields in the Planum Boreum region.
 The grey regions are lower density fields.
 The four densest dune fields are shown in black.
 The prime meridian is at the bottom of the map.
 Hyperboreae Undae is shown on the left, between longitude 302.92°E to 316.02°E (43.98°W – 57.08°W).

-Hyperboreae Undae (Latin: "Far Northern Waves/Dunes") is one of the largest and densest dune fields of Planum Boreum, the Martian North Pole.
+Hyperboreae Undae (Latin: "Far Northern Waves/Dunes") is one of the largest and densest dune fields of Planum Boreum, the Martian north pole.
 It is named after one of the classical albedo features on Mars.
 Its name was officially approved by IAU in 1988.
 It extends from latitude 77.12°N to 82.8°N and from longitude 302.92°E to 316.02°E (43.98°W – 57.08°W).
-Its centre is at latitude 79.96°N, longitude 49.49°W, and has a diameter of 463.65 km.
+It has a diameter of 463.65 km with its centre at 79.96°N, 49.49°W.

 Hyperboreae Undae is southwest of the Boreum Cavus depression, an arc-like depression at the northeastern boundary of Chasma Boreale.
 From there, Hyperboreae Undae continues in a southwestern direction through Chasma Boreale, and into the lowlands of Vastitas Borealis.
 It overlays the eastern part of Hyperboreae Lingua and the region above Escorial crater.

 Hyperboreae Undae is well known for the barchanoid and linear dunes that have formed at its location, although they are seemingly incompatible.
 Research has been ongoing to explain the coexistence of these types of dunes at Hyperboreae Undae and elsewhere on Mars.
 Another type of formation found at Hyperboreae Undae is the yardang.